03yadavankit/E-Garment/README.md

 ### Contributing

 Feel free to contribute to the project by submitting issues or pull requests.
-For more details on contributing, please refer to the `CONTRIBUTING.md` file.
 ---